 I opened my mouth and started packing it with fistfuls of damp sand.
 The grains scratched the roof of my mouth and got wedged between my teeth.
 Grit ran down the back of my throat.
 My cheeks ballooned; sand stuck to my gums.
 It became difficult to breathe.
 I imagined my body filling up as an hourglass...

 That hourglass image is killer.
-And then in "The Greatest Escape" there is this: “Before shows, my mother always dusted me with glitter, which left behind a fine gold grit.
+And then, in "The Greatest Escape," there is this: “Before shows, my mother always dusted me with glitter, which left behind a fine gold grit.
 My skin felt like it was coated in sand.”

 And I was thinking that sand is an amazing image because these characters all have grit, in the emotional sense, but they are also so aware of the fact that they don't fit smoothly into the world.
 They have rough surfaces.